We have a chance to open a new chapter for our community in the next election. But we will have to face two challenges to do it:

 What is your plan to address wages, jobs and inequality?

 Corporate power is at the heart of our problems here in America and we have to address it head on by providing better jobs and improving the jobs we do have.
+I support a federal jobs guarantee.
 Without a strong middle class and the promise of equal opportunity America isn’t America.
 There are a raft of policies that must be pursued to get our country back on the right track.
 They include a real pay equity law for women, raising social security benefits, passing universal health care, passing paid family medical leave, and more.

 Do you support increasing the minimum wage?